ProtopiaTech/workshop-apim-en/apimanagement-2.md

 #### Product definition

-- Look at existing products
+Again in the Azure Management portal, open the left menu `Products `

 ![](Images/APIMProducts.png)

-- Add new product - for example a Gold tier
+Add a new product - for example a Gold tier - change its visibility (Published) and click on the [Create] button
-  - Assign APIs | set Visibility | Create

 ![](Images/APIMAddProduct.png)

 ![](Images/APIMAddProduct2.png)

-- Set Access Controls to allow developer access
+Set Access Controls to allow access to developers and guests

 ![](Images/APIMAddProductsAccess.png)

-- See the new Gold Tier product in the Developer portal
+Once saved, see the new Gold Tier product in the Developer portal

 ![](Images/APIMAddProductsDevPortal.png)